Eco Church Literary evening: Antarctic Adventures with Elizabeth Lewis Williams

 You can also follow us on facebook (see "social" links in the menu on the left).

-We are working with Eco Church to improve our carbon footprint and other ways in which we cause an impact on the wellbeing of others and of our planet, and we are pleased to have been awarded the silver award in 2023.
+We are working with Eco Church to improve our carbon footprint and other ways in which we cause an impact on the wellbeing of others and of our planet.
+We achieved the silver award in 2023.
 Click on the item on the left for suggestions for small things you can do at home and in your Christian life: this is an important part of our contribution to treading lightly on God's earth.

 Get in touch